STARGAZINGSYS/STARGAZINGSYS/README.md

 - Collective Name: Eddy, Orion, Star, Astra
 - Collective Pronouns: he/they/slime + neos (always ask)
 - If you want to know, please click our links!!

-We are usually off tab or afk, so whisper if you wanna chat!
-Depending on the headmate in question we may not respond though, as we sometimes don't want to talk or are too shy.

 DNI if:
 - If ur on shtwt/edtwt, are fakeclaimers, pro/comshippers, racism/zionist/anti-lgbtia, pro endo, etc.